Recognizing Healthy Relationships and Dating Violence

 Some abusive partners may even tell you who you can or cannot be friends with on Facebook or other accounts, or demand to know your social media or phone passwords.
 An abusive partner may also use their cell phones to repeatedly call, text, or leave messages just to “check in” – all of which are types of digital abuse.

 If any of these abusive red flags stand out to you, know that you are not alone.
 Millions of young adults are exploring relationships and dating just like you.
 Many teens have faced relationship abuse.

 When you are in an unhealthy or abusive relationship, you may find yourself feeling anxious, depressed, fearful, guilty or ashamed.
 What’s important to remember is that you always have the strength of your ancestors behind you.
 If you are being hurt by your partner, talk to a friend or relative you can trust about what’s happening in your relationship.

 The StrongHearts Native Helpline is a safe place to share your story – free of negativity or judgment.
 We are here to help.
-Advocates are available Monday-Friday from 9 a.m. to 5:30 p.m.
-CST, with after-hours callers given the option of connecting with our partner, the National Domestic Violence Hotline.
+Advocates are available Monday-Friday from 7 a.m. to 10 p.m.
+CST, seven days a week.
+After hours callers may connect with our partner, the National Domestic Violence Hotline, by selecting option 1.

 Remember, you are sacred.
 You are valued, and we need you here.
 You deserve a healthy relationship, where you feel safe and loved.

 Watch this Healthy Relationships video created by We R Native, Sky Bear Media, and the StrongHearts Native Helpline.
 Special thanks to youth from the Muckleshoot Tribe in Washington!